-These social, philosophical and political theories are built on the foundation of the idea that certain voices should be silenced, while other voices should be magnified – a kind of totalitarianism of ideas.
+One theme of the dominant social, philosophical and political ideologies that thrive on college campuses today is that certain voices should be silenced, while other voices should be magnified – a kind of totalitarianism of ideas.
 This worldview would destroy the foundation of the First Amendment if the First Amendment is not held firm.

-The idea of “hate speech”, as wholesome and reasonable as it sounds, is inimical to a framework of freedom that protects the clash of ideas.
+The idea of “hate speech”, as well-intentioned as it sounds, is inimical to a framework of freedom that protects the clash of ideas.
 Nowhere is freedom more necessary to be protected, than at the intersection of ideas and the right to express them.
-One person’s hate speech is another person’s ideas.
+One person’s hate speech is another person’s freedom of expression.

 If we allow the idea of hate speech into the fabric of First Amendment jurisprudence, we threaten its very foundation.
 What we characterize as “hate” today is subject to change with changing societal norms tomorrow.
 No speech is safe from the label of “hate” if labels are allowed to silence speech.

 While such a worldview has some appeal, seeking to right real wrongs and has laudable goals, it does so with the threat of abolition of freedom of speech.
-Yet, I realize at the same time, that freedom, real freedom, protects these even those ideas that are antithetical to freedom and demands that they be heard.
+Yet, I realize at the same time, that freedom, real freedom, protects even those ideas that are antithetical to freedom and demands that they be heard.

 In fact, freedom of speech is nowhere more vital than the protection of speech that is offensive.
 Favored speech doesn’t need protection.
 If any speech or expression is deemed unworthy of protection on the basis of its content, no speech or expression is safe.

 Societal norms are always changing.
 They have changed dramatically in my lifetime.
 What was anathema in the 1960’s is blasé in the 21st Century.
 Republicans championed abolition of slavery, and now they are labeled racist.
 The First Amendment that protected “liberal” speech in the ’60’s protects “conservative” speech today.

-There are no guaranties that societal norms will remain the same, that the ideas people embrace today will be valued in the future.
+There are no guaranties that societal norms will remain the same, nor that the ideas people embrace today will be valued in the future.
 Philosophies, worldviews, ideas, sensibilities and values change.
 Power centers change.